-Use an S-type Pitot tube, as described in Section 1.1 of Method 2.1, or other device approved by the Executive Officer.
-Attach the Pitot tube to the probe, as shown in Figure 5.2-1, to allow constant monitoring of the stack gas velocity.
-If this is not practical see Chapter X section on Flue Factor.
+Use an S-type Pitot tube, as described in Section 1.1 of Method 2.1, or other device approved by the Executive probe, as shown in Figure 5.3-2, to allow constant monitoring of the stack gas velocity.
+If this is not practical see Chapter X, section on Flue Factor.